 How did a typical day begin?
 It began when the sun came up!
-There were no electric lights, so people did all their chores during the day.
-Mothers taught their daughters to cook, make soap, wash the dishes, and sew clothes.
-Fathers taught their sons to make useful things for the house, garden, or market in town.
+There were no electric lights, so people did all their housework during the day.
+Mothers taught their daughters how to cook, make soap, do the washing up and sew clothes.
+Fathers taught their sons to make useful things for the house, garden or market in town.
 Some children moved away from home to learn a craft or trade by working as apprentices.